Skip to content

 Many-to-Many helpers

-m2m_add — insert associations
+m2m_add: insert associations

-from fastapi_toolsets.db import lock_tables, m2m_add
+from fastapi_toolsets.db import m2m_add

 tag = await TagCrud.create(session, TagCreate(name="python"))